 Review and analysis

 An extensive analysis is conducted to establish the causes of the incident.
-The report is reviewed by appropriate personnel, such as supervisors, managers, or designated individuals, to assess the severity, nature, and impact of the incident.
+It is conducted by appropriate personnel, such as supervisors, managers, or designated individuals, to assess the severity, nature, and impact of the incident.
 Typically, three categories of causes are determined: primary, secondary, and other contributing factors.

 The primary causes directly resulted in the damages or injuries, while secondary causes are factors that made the incident worse afterward.
 Contributing factors are situations, conditions, or actions that facilitated the existence of the primary causes.